-Susan Shirk is the Chair of the 21st Century China Program and Research Professor at the School of Global Policy and Strategy (GPS, formerly known as the School of International Relations and Pacific Studies) at UC San Diego.
+Susan Shirk is the Chair of the 21st Century China Center and Research Professor at the School of Global Policy and Strategy at the University of California - San Diego.
 She is also director emeritus of the University of California’s Institute on Global Conflict and Cooperation (IGCC).
 Susan Shirk first visited China in 1971 and has been teaching, researching and engaging China diplomatically ever since.

-From 1997-2000, Shirk served as Deputy Assistant Secretary of State in the Bureau of East Asia and Pacific Affairs, with responsibility for China, Taiwan, Hong Kong and Mongolia.
-She served as the director of IGCC during 1991–1997 and then again during 2006-2011, and as the IGCC research director during 2000–2006.
+From 1997-2000, Dr. Shirk served as Deputy Assistant Secretary of State in the Bureau of East Asia and Pacific Affairs, with responsibility for China, Taiwan, Hong Kong and Mongolia.

 Dr. Shirk's publications include her books, China: Fragile Superpower; How China Opened Its Door: The Political Success of the PRC's Foreign Trade and Investment Reforms; The Political Logic of Economic Reform in China; Competitive Comrades: Career Incentives and Student Strategies in China; and her edited book, Changing Media, Changing China.